 Why is it that so many people struggle with weight fluctuations?
 Why is the scale so merciless folks are starving themselves and working so hard?
 It’s because they are starving themselves and working so hard.
 The body experiences these challenges as stress.
 And when the body is stressed, it produces more cortisol.
 Cortisol tells your body to hang on to that fat because it’s a great storage form of energy.

 There are many reasons why someone may be having difficulty sleeping.
-But if it’s persistent, it’s likely related to your hormones.
+But if it’s persistent, it’s likely related a hormonal imbalance.
 Melatonin, the well-known sleep chemical, is a hormone released by the pineal gland in the brain.
 As a hormone, it is intimately related and affected by the other hormones.
 You can think of the different hormones as pieces in a complicated game of chess.
 If you move one, it affects all the others and they have to move accordingly.
 With certain moves, things can get dangerous.
 If you are not sleeping well, it would be wise to have a professional assist you in holistically determining why.
 Conversely, if you are imbalanced for other reasons, appropriate rest is necessary to help bring things back into balance.

 Meet the doctor with the most in-depth testing.